Traditional phone systems are expensive. But cloud-based phone solutions offer a cheaper alternative for business and personal use alike.

 Stop call forwarding to linked numbers at any time.
 Just turn off those numbers in the call forwarding section of your dashboard.
 You can also turn off any specific devices that you don’t want to receive calls on.

 Spam calls have become an epidemic.
-I get at least a few spam calls to my personal cell phone every day.
-My business phone lines receive even more.
+We all get at least a few spam calls every day.
+Our business phone lines receive even more.
 Aside from being a colossal pain and exposing your staff to potential scams, spam calls kill productivity.

 Google Voice has a solution for this problem.
 Using robust artificial intelligence technology, Google Voice will automatically filter spam calls.
 You can view spam calls, texts, and voicemails from a separate section of your Google Voice app.
 It’s similar to the way spam messages are filtered in your Gmail inbox.